Nùng language (Tai)

-Nùng is a Tai–Kadai language spoken mostly in Cao Bằng and Lạng Sơn provinces in Vietnam and also in China and Laos.
+Nùng is a Kra–Dai language spoken mostly in Cao Bằng and Lạng Sơn provinces in Vietnam and also in China and Laos.
 It is also known as Nong, Tai Nùng, Tay, and Tày Nùng.
 Nùng is the name given to the various Tai languages of northern Vietnam that are spoken by peoples classified as Nùng by the Vietnamese government.
-The Nùng were originally Zhuang people who migrated into Vietnam in the 16th and 18th centuries.
+The Nùng were originally Zhuang people who migrated to Vietnam in the 16th and 18th centuries.

 Speakers

 In the 1999 census, it had about 856,000 speakers.
 It had about 968,800 speakers in the 2009 census.

 Distribution

-In Vietnam, Nùng is spoken in all of the Northeast Region (Except Phu Tho Province) and parts of the South Central Region (Dak Lak, Gia Lai and Lam Dong Provinces).
+In Vietnam, Nùng is spoken in all of the Northeast Region (except Phu Tho Province) and parts of the South Central Region (Dak Lak, Gia Lai and Lam Dong Provinces).

-In China, Nùng is spoken in the Wenshan Prefecture of Yunnan and neighbouring parts of Guangxi.
+In China, Nùng is spoken in the Wenshan Prefecture of Yunnan and Jinxi, Guangxi.
 Speakers of the Nùng language in China are classified as Zhuang.

-In Laos, Nùng is spoken in three villages of Luang Prabang Province.
-Speakers are known as the Yang people.